How Much Does Air Duct Cleaning Cost?

 Number of Vents

-Air duct vent cleaning can average between $25 and $50 per supply vent.
+Air duct vent cleaning can average between $25 and $50 per supply vent, or an average of $35 per vent.
 Price estimates can be arranged according to four different pricing methods.

 - Per vent.
 Some air duct cleaning professionals will charge by how many vents there are in the system.